scipy-conference/scipy_proceedings/papers/martone_bacchio_pyrsb/pyrsb.rst

 for problems where:
-i) much of the time is spent in SpMV or SpMM, ii) one wants to exploit multicore hardware, and iii) sparse matrices are large (i.e. occupy a significant fraction of a computers' memory).
+i) much of the time is spent in SpMV or SpMM, ii) one wants to exploit multicore hardware, and iii) sparse matrices are large (i.e. occupy a significant fraction of a computer's memory).

 The PyRSB interface is styled after that of the sparse matrix classes in SciPy